gomez714/lgomez-Pewlett-Hackard-Analysis/README.md

 # lgomez-Pewlett-Hackard-Analysis
 ## Project Overview
-1. Identify and create the list of employees who will be retiring from the company based on the certain criteria .
+1. Identify and create the list of employees who will be retiring from the company based date of birth.
-2. Create a list of position which needs to be filled up once the employees retirees.
+2. Create a list of positions that need to be filled up once the retirement eligible employees retire.
 3. Create a list of employees who will retire from Sales and Development.
-4. Create a list employees retiring from each department.
+4. Create a list of employees retiring from each department.
 ## Resources
 - Data Source: employees.csv, dept_info.csv, dept_emp.csv, dept_manager.csv, salaries.csv and  titles.csv
 - Software: PostgresSQL 11.7, pgAdmin and QuickDatabaseDiagrams